Love This? Save and Share!

 The Slaughtered Lamb

-The Slaughtered Lamb stands in stark contrast to many of the Clerkenwell pubs we’ve featured on this list.
-In truth, it was touch and go whether we included it but it just about made the cut.
+The Slaughtered Lamb stands in stark contrast to many of the pubs featured on this list.
+In truth, it was touch and go, whether we included it or not, but it just about made the cut.

 Let’s start with the good stuff.
 There’s a cool live-music venue downstairs that hosts a lot of folk and Americana gigs.
 The venue is intimate and well-reputed for high-quality acoustic gigs.